bg

 Before Ripple: The Genesis of a Digital Bridge

-To understand XRP, we must go back to 2011, before the company Ripple was formed.
-A team of developers—David Schwartz, Jed McCaleb, and Arthur Britto—set out to create a new digital asset.
-Their objective was not to copy Bitcoin but to build a superior system that was faster, more sustainable, and specifically designed for financial institutions.
+The story of XRP begins in 2011, before the formation of Ripple.
+A team of developers—David Schwartz, Jed McCaleb, and Arthur Britto—aimed to create a digital asset superior to Bitcoin.
+Their goal was a faster, more sustainable system specifically designed for financial institutions.

 They developed the XRP Ledger (XRPL), a decentralized, open-source blockchain.
-Upon its creation, they instantly generated the ledger's entire supply of its native digital asset, XRP, bringing 100 billion tokens into existence.
-Unlike Bitcoin, XRP is not mined; its total supply was created at the outset.
-In 2012, Chris Larsen joined the founders, and they established a company called OpenCoin, which was later rebranded to Ripple.
+At its launch, the ledger's entire supply of 100 billion XRP tokens was created instantly.
+Unlike Bitcoin, XRP is not mined; its total supply was fixed from the start.
+In 2012, Chris Larsen joined the founders to establish a company called OpenCoin, later rebranded to Ripple.
 The founders gifted approximately 80 billion XRP to the company to help build an ecosystem around the asset.
 This decision established the often-confused relationship between the independent asset, XRP, and the private company, Ripple.

 Buy crypto fast, easily and securely with Switchere!